-The device would calibrate the temperature (adjust the Temperature Nominal MPU location 0xA6, saves to flash and will initiate temperature gain compensation), calibrate the voltage (adjusts CAL VA and CAL VB registers and saves them to flash), and finally calibrate the current (adjusts CAL IA register and saves to flash).
+- The temperature (adjusts the Temperature Nominal MPU location 0xA6, saves to flash, and initiates temperature gain compensation). - The voltage (adjusts CAL VA and CAL VB registers and saves them to flash). - And finally the current (adjusts CAL IA or CAL IB register and saves them to flash).